spagnuolocarmine/touchbar-systemmonitor/README.md

 ![screenshot](https://raw.githubusercontent.com/spagnuolocarmine/touchbar-systemmonitor/master/screenshots/touchbar_systemmonitor3.gif?token=ACPXSE6H3RJQIYCIGDVGCAC6OOISG)

 By using this application you can see in your Macbook Pro touch bar the status of your system (hardware).
-When you need you can open the application, which runs as a background process, by digit CMD+SHIFT+1.
+When you need you can open the application, which runs as a background process, by digiting CMD+SHIFT+1.
+For quitting the system monitor you can digit CMD+SHIFT+0.

 Each metrics is shown in different color accordingly to the load on the particular resource.
 Moreover, differently to other system monitors, when it is not used, it will be in an idle state, which means it does not will waste your battery.